AnshuRaj1201/Data-Science-Bootcamp-Project/README.md

 ## 📜 License

-- This project is licensed under the MIT License – see the [Looks like the result wasn't safe to show.
+- This project is licensed under the **Apache License 2.0** – see the [Looks like the result wasn't safe to show.
 Let's switch things up and try something else!] file for details.

 ---